IcebergLettuce/Thesis/README.md

 # Foreword

-# Content
+This repository contains the source code and the end-to-end pipeline of the Thesis: "xxx".

-This repository contains the following:
+**This repository contains the following:**

 - Do-It-Yourself: docker image and explanation for running the end-to-end pipeline by yourself without having access to the HPC and without the struggle of installing dependencies.
 - Source code of the thesis "xyz".